herculesinc/pg-dao/README.md

   .then((query2Result) => dao.release('commit'));
 ```

+Once the connection is released back to the pool, DAO object will become inactive and trying to execute queries on it will throw errors.

 ### Checking DAO State
 To check whether DAO is active, the following property can be used:
  ```JavaScript